LAFS.2.L.1.2Archived Standard

 Chocolate Delight:

-Although, chocolate sales in America have continued to grow, due to the increased awareness of childhood obesity, there is major concern about the nutritional value of chocolate candy bars.
-Chocolate Delight, a chocolate bar company, wants to improve its sales to elementary students by creating a healthy chocolate bar.
+In this Model Eliciting Activity, MEA, Chocolate Delight, a chocolate bar company, wants to improve its sales to elementary students by creating a healthy chocolate bar.
 They have tested 5 new recipes and need to determine which candy bar is best for children.
-The students will rank the recipes from best to worst based on the following criteria: healthiness, taste, and nut allergies and make a recommendation of the healthiest recipe to Chocolate Delight.
+The students will determine a procedure for ranking the recipes from best to worst based on the following criteria: healthiness, taste, and nut allergies and make a recommendation of the healthiest recipe to Chocolate Delight.

 Choosing a Host City for the Olympic Games:

-In this model eliciting activity, students are asked to help the International Olympic Committee rank prospective host cities for upcoming Summer Olympic Games.
+In this model eliciting activity (MEA), students are asked to help the International Olympic Committee rank prospective host cities for upcoming Summer Olympic Games.
 Students are provided with data about a list of applicant cities and then must rank the cities and write a proposal to the IOC explaining their rankings.
 At the end of the MEA, the students will write an opinion piece for the International Olympic Committee that tells their final decision about which city should be the next host of the Summer Olympic Games.

 Class Pets: